If you’ve run into trouble recently on the road in Alabama, you could be ordered to file an SR-22, also called financial responsibility insurance.

 If you fail to pay on your policy, the state will revoke your SR-22.
 Your insurance company is forced to file an SR-26 with the DMV, and your license is suspended until a new SR-22 is filed.

-After losing your license, convicted of a DUI or getting caught without insurance, you can file for SR-22 to get back on the road.
+After losing your license, being convicted of a DUI or getting caught without insurance, you can file for SR-22 coverage to get back on the road.
 You’ll need to prove to the state of Alabama that you’re covered by the state’s minimum car insurance requirements for three to five years.